Graduate Studies: Professional Actor Training Program: Alumni

 Josh Tower‘s Broadway credits include The Lion King (Simba, also National Tour) and Ragtime.
 After stepping away from The Lion King, Josh made a trip back to NC as The Arbiter in North Carolina Theatre’s production of Chess in July, 2007.
 Josh has also appeared at Playwrights Horizons, the North Shore Music Theatre and the Bay Street Theatre.

-Karen Walsh Broadway: Other Desert Cities, Road to Mecca, Pygmalion, Prelude to a Kiss, Accent on Youth.
-Off Broadway: Suddenly Last Summer (with Blythe Danner, Roundabout Theatre Company), Jack's Precious Moments with Page 73 Productions, at 59E59th (World Premiere, by Sam Hunter), Lost Boy (World Premiere, by Ron Paolillo, with Roberta Maxwell), company member for Lincoln Center Theatre Directors Lab '12 - A Dream Play.
+Karen Walsh Broadway: Machinal with fellow PATP alum Michael Cumpsty, Other Desert Cities, Road to Mecca, Pygmalion, Prelude to a Kiss, Accent on Youth.
+Off Broadway: Suddenly Last Summer (with Blythe Danner, Roundabout Theatre Company), Jack’s Precious Moments with Page 73 Productions, at 59E59th (World Premiere, by Sam Hunter), Lost Boy (World Premiere, by Ron Paolillo, with Roberta Maxwell), company member for Lincoln Center Theatre Directors Lab ’12 and ’14.
 Recent regional: How the Other Half Loves (directed by John Tillinger, with Paxton Whitehead, Westport Country Playhouse), Cabaret (Sally Bowles, Ivoryton Playhouse).
-Television includes recurring role on Boardwalk Empire, several Law and Order and Law and Order SVU's.
-Karen recently produced a benefit concert for the ACS at Birdland Jazz Club, entitled We're Gonna Have to Ask you to Leave.
-The event was hosted by Lewis Black and starred many exciting broadway regulars. www.kickcancerthebenefit.com
+Television includes recurring role on The Michael J. Fox Show, Deception, Boardwalk Empire, several Law and Order and Law and Order SVU‘s.
+Karen recently produced a benefit concert for the ACS at Birdland Jazz Club, entitled We’re Gonna Have to Ask you to Leave.
+The event was hosted by Lewis Black and starred many exciting broadway regulars.

 Gwen Yao 姚坤君 can be seen and heard in numerous stage productions in her native Taiwan: since 2002 Gwen has starred in a series of hit productions for Green Ray Theater Company, including Same Time Next Year, Take Your Hand In Mine, Proof, The Only Game In Town, Rabbit Hole, Plaza Suite, God Of Carnage, and Blithe Spirit.
 Gwen’s film work includes the Hong Kong feature film Together.
 Her television credits in 2012 include The Stop and I Want To Tell You Dear.
 Gwen is also an Assistant Professor at National Taiwan University and was elected Teacher of the Year from 2003 to 2006 and the excellent Teacher in 2007.
 She hosted PATP Movement instructor Professor Craig Turner for ten weeks in spring 2007 at NTU.